AhmedK10/airbnb/README.md

 ## Description

 <p align="center">This is a clone of the famous property booker: Airbnb.
-The aim was to create an Airbnb like user expereinece using Ruby on Rails in a platform that allows you to book a property, add a property, leave a review & rating after a stay.</p>
+The aim was to create an Airbnb-like user experience using Ruby on Rails in a platform that allows you to book a property, add a property, leave a review, and rating after a stay.</p>

 ## Tools Used